Shades of disapproval

 1. FEAR

-The person lives in fear of consequences of certain things considered unsafe.
+The person lives in fear of the consequences of certain things considered unsafe.

-The rules or disapproval are all framed to help escape the ‘feared’ consequences.
-The fears may not be logical or justified, but are very much real for the person.
+The rules or disapproval are all framed to help the person escape the ‘feared’ consequences.
+The fears may not be logical or justified, but they are very much real for the person.

-Their past experience, stories they’ve heard or mindsets instilled in their growing-up years make them act in this manner.
+Their past experience, stories they’ve heard, or mindsets instilled in them during their growing-up years cause them to act in this manner.

 2. AUTHORITARIANISM